iamfranco/MarsRoverChallenge/README.md

 3. then the application will "know" about the `Tesla` class, so when it comes to a stage where the application is about to create a new vehicle, it'll include `Tesla` in its "list of vehicle types".

-To extend for **plateau**, **instructionReader** or **positionStringConverter**, the user will do something similar (create a new class that inherits from the base class, then add a new line in the "dependency injection container").
+To extend for **plateau**, **instructionReader**, **positionStringConverter** or **mapPrinter**, the user will do something similar (create a new class that inherits from the base class, then add a new line in the "dependency injection container").
 The procedure for them will be fully explained in the [Open for extension but closed for modification](#open-for-extension-but-closed-for-modification) section.

 ## `AppController` and `AppUIHandler`